Skip to main content

 Dyslexia Services

-If you have concerns that your child may have dyslexia, please contact your child's teacher, counselor, or principal to find out more about the Student Intervention Team process.
+If you have concerns that your child may have dyslexia, please contact your child's teacher, counselor, or principal to find out more about the Student Support Team process.

 Information about IDEA, Dyslexia, MTSS, and 504: